Vinicius-Ishimoto/Framework-for-Wheelchair-OC-Simulations/Results/README.md

   - FDATA: All the data gattered from the simulations and the parameters used in the simulations;
   - ReferenceModel: Mass and Friction of the reference model used in the simulations;
   - Simulations: Table with the multipliers of the impedance model in relation to the reference model.
-      Each rows represents a different case, where columns is the mass and frictions multipliers.
+      Each row represents a different case, where columns is the mass and frictions multipliers.

 ## FDATA Structure

-FDATA has 2 mainly structures:
+FDATA has 2 main structures:

   - Plano: Simulations on the level surface;
   - Rampa: Simulations with a slope angle of 3 degrees;

-For each type represented before, there are 2 mainly types of simulations:
+For each type represented before, there are 2 main types of simulations:

   - Reference: Simulation without the controller;
   - PIController: Simulation with the PI impedance controller.
 It follows the rows cases depicted in the "Simulations".